-Complaints against school staff (except the head teacher) should be made in the first instance, to <Name> (the head teacher) via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to the head teacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the head teacher should be addressed to <Name> (the Chair of Governors), via the school office.
+Complaints that involve or are about the head teacher should be addressed to (Deputy CEO/Director of Phase), via the Trust office, The Rowan Learning Trust, 18 Beecham Court,

+Goose Green, Wigan, WN3 6PR.
+Email: enquiries@rlt.education .
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to <Name> (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to <Name>, Chair of Trustees, via the trust office.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the, Chair of Trustees, via the trust office.
 Please mark them as Private and Confidential.